maheshrijal/notes/docs/AWS/ec2.md

     - Instances are isolated from rack failure (Instances in a rack do not share instances in other partitions)
     - Can span across multiple AZs in the same region
     - EC2 instances get access to parition using the metadata
+    - Instances can be placed in a specific partition or they can be auto places by EC2
-    - Use case: Big data applications, Hadoop, Kafka, Cassandra
+    - Use case: Large scale parellel processing, Big data , Hadoop, Kafka, Cassandra
+    - Use case: Topology aware applications to contain the impact of failure to part of an application

 ## Elastic Network Interfaces - ENI